-Some say there’s something exceptional about the area around Bangor and Mount Desert Island.
+Some say there’s something exceptional about the area around Mount Desert Island.
 For this particular location has been suggested as the starting place for, Downeast?
 Maine.
 It then stretches on along the coast toward the Canadian border.
 There are others who consider the northern sections of Maine as Downeast, while some give this curious designation to the entire state.

 March & April

 Wear layers as temperatures vary.
 Welcome to “Mud Season”!

 Wear layers as temperatures vary.
 Things are warming up!